D-z-V/portfolio-2.0/CUBE_TRANSITION_FIX.md

 ### 4. **Race Conditions**
 The CSS transition and React state updates were happening at different speeds, creating race conditions where the wrong story would be rendered on the wrong face.

+### 5. **Infinite Loop in Preloading**
+The `preloadAdjacentStories` callback had `preloadedStories` in its dependency array, causing it to be recreated every time the state updated, creating an infinite loop.

 ## ✅ Comprehensive Fix Applied

 ### 1. **Separated Display and Active Indices**